dwyl/flutter-bloc-tutorial/README.md

 After that,
 we *highly recommend* you
 follow [`dwyl/flutter-todo-list-tutorial`](https://github.com/dwyl/flutter-todo-list-tutorial).
-You will find great value in it, to guide you through implementing an app with shared state *without* `Bloc`.
+You will find great value in it to guide you through implementing an app with shared state *without* `Bloc`.

 # Why? 👀

-If you've worked with `Flutter`, you probably came across **stateful widgets**.
+If you've worked with `Flutter`, you've probably came across **stateful widgets**.
 In these widgets, the state and how/when it changes determines how many times the widget is rendered.
-The state that is contained in the widget is referred to as "local state".
+The state that is contained within the widget is referred to as "local state".

 A `Flutter` app consists of